-In case of very low temperatures fuel may exhibit severely modified viscosity.
-Due to insufficient fuel atomization functional heater malfunctions may occur.

-Depending on the fuel used, these temperatures vary.
-When used in cold regions or if fuels different from diesel fuel are used, we recommend the use of a nozzle block preheater (Fig. 307).
+At very low temperatures, it can cause a strong changed viscosity of the fuel.
+This may cause heater malfunctions due to insufficient atomization of the fuel.
+Depending on the fuel used, these temperatures are different.
+When used in cold areas or when using fuels other than diesel fuel, is the use of a nozzle block preheater (Fig. 307) recommended.

 The nozzle block preheater consists of a heating element and a thermostat.
-It is supplied with electricity via the fuse of the circulating pump and works only when the circulating pump output is error-free.
+It is powered by the control unit via the fuse supplying the circulation pump and only works if the output of the circulation pump is error-free.

-At a temperature of < 5°C the heating element heats the nozzle holder and thus, fuel and atomizer nozzle.
-Fuel viscosity is reduced and atomization improved.
+At a temperature below 5 °C, the thermostat allows the current to flow to the heating element and the heating element heats the nozzle block and thus the fuel and the atomizer nozzle.